-Apple and Samsung are two of the leading tech giants in the Smartphone and Tablet markets, so there ought to be some comparisons between the two.
+Apple and Samsung are two of the leading tech giants in the Smartphone and Tablet markets, so there should be some comparisons between them.
 Users have obviously taken sides, and they don’t fail to take jibes at one another at any chance they get.

-Samsung has also not let any opportunity slip by, where it can make fun or ridicule the Apple devices.
-Remember the notch ad that Samsung made taking a direct jibe at the iPhone X and its notch display although it took it down later on.
+Samsung has also not let any opportunity slip by making fun of or ridicule the Apple devices.
+Remember the notch ad that Samsung made taking a direct jibe at the iPhone X and its notch display, although it took it down later on.
 However, the damage was already done.

-While Samsung has been upfront about making fun of Apple, the Cupertino giant has never responded or reacted to them, which speaks about the company’s confidence in its products.
-Although Samsung ridiculed a few of the features of Apple, eventually it has given in to the trend and used similar or somewhat similar features and designs of Apple.
+While Samsung has been upfront about making fun of Apple, the Cupertino giant has never responded or reacted to them, which speaks about its confidence in its products.
+Although Samsung ridiculed a few of Apple’s features, eventually, it has given in to the trend and used similar or somewhat similar features and designs of Apple.

 Samsung Has Been Ridiculing Apple, But It Ends Up Imitating Apple

-So, back in 2016 when Apple launched the iPhone 7 without the headphone jack, it received a lot of backlash from other Android phone makers.
+So, back in 2016, when Apple launched the iPhone 7 without the headphone jack, it received a lot of backlash from Android phone makers.
 Samsung was at the forefront of that bandwagon, ridiculing Apple’s headphone jack removal through its ads and social media memes.
-While other Android phone makers were soon to follow this trend of removing the headphone jack, Samsung, however, stood to its ground and continued making fun of Apple.
+While other Android phone makers were soon to follow this trend of removing the headphone jack, Samsung stood to its ground and continued making fun of Apple.

 Recently when Samsung launched its Galaxy Note S10 and S10+, people were in for a surprise or shock because Apple’s dear old friend had removed the headphone jack from their latest phones.
 Well, where did the ‘this is highly impractical’ go?
 It took Samsung 3 years and several defaming and snobbish ads to copy the no-headphone jack technology.

-Adding one last thing to this point is that while many people have forgotten, I still have a pair of Samsung earphones that had a very weird pin with it.
-I am saying this in the context of Samsung advocating the 3.5mm jack, but earlier it was one of those companies that had earphones with different pins.
+Adding one last thing to this point is that while many people have forgotten, I still have a pair of Samsung earphones with a very weird pin.
+I am saying this in the context of Samsung advocating the 3.5mm jack, but earlier, it was one of those companies with earphones with different pins.

 Notching It All…

 Do you remember the Samsung ad with a family that sported the notch-like hairstyle?
-Well, if that was not indicative enough to make fun of Apple, then I have no idea what would be?
-Oh yea them holding the latest iPhone X could be an indication that Samsung’s PR team tried being cheeky and funny in their ad.
+If that was not indicative enough to make fun of Apple, then I have no idea what would be?
+Oh yea, them holding the latest iPhone X could indicate that Samsung’s PR team tried being cheeky and funny in their ad.
 Well, that ad was taken down later on after Samsung received a lot of counterblast for stooping so low to advertise and market their products.

-Every Apple fan has asked this question at least once that’s why has Apple not sued Samsung’?
+Every Apple fan has asked this question at least once.
+That’s why Apple has not sued Samsung’?
 We have a few theories of our own that we would like to share with you guys.
-The one that tops it all is that Apple doesn’t want to stoop at their level and justify their dignity and products.
-Apple knows that eventually, Samsung and other smartphone companies that are criticizing its technology would copy the same after some time.
+The tops of it all are that Apple doesn’t want to stop at their level and justify their dignity and products.
+Apple knows that eventually, Samsung and other smartphone companies criticizing its technology would copy the same after some time.

-The other theory that we have is that why would Apple react to such ads when it is doing nothing but free marketing of them.
-In the process of trying to make fun of Apple, Samsung shows more of the iPhones than their own phones in the add, proving that there is more iPhone users than Samsung.
+The other theory that we have is why Apple would react to such ads when doing nothing but free marketing.
+In trying to make fun of Apple, Samsung shows more of the iPhones than their own phones in the ad, proving that there are more iPhone users than Samsung.

 Another reason is that Apple doesn’t believe in looking down upon someone.
 So, unlike Samsung, Apple doesn’t demean Android users.
-While Samsung tries to degrade iPhone users, it is forgetting the fact that they are the potential buyers, and mocking them would affect adversely on their buying decisions.
+While Samsung tries to degrade iPhone users, it is forgetting that they are the potential buyers, and mocking them would adversely affect their buying decisions.

 Here is a video showcasing a couple of ads Samsung made mocking Apple:

 - Samsung Chromebox was also copied from the Mac Mini.
-For 7 years Samsung criticized that Idea but finally, it copied the MacMini and the exact same hardware design, might I add.
+For 7 years, Samsung criticized that Idea but finally, it copied the MacMini and the same hardware design, might I add.

-- Do you remember a time when Samsung had a USB cable that resembled with iPhones 3 & 4, well Samsung ridiculed that idea up until 2010?
+- Do you remember a time when Samsung had a USB cable that resembled iPhones 3 & 4?
+Well, Samsung ridiculed that idea up until 2010?

 Samsung’s old USB charging bricks looked very much similar to that of Apple’s.